In 1922, Amadeo Pietro Giannini—the founder of Bank of Italy—wanted to expand his business outside of San Francisco.

 The 1994 Continental deal brought one of America’s pioneer banks into the Bank of America fold.

-But fierce rivalries emerged threatening Bank of America’s supremacy.
-Looking to consolidate power, in 2004 Bank of America targeted Northeast icon FleetBoston Financial for acquisition.
+In the early 2000s, fierce rivalries emerged threatening Bank of America’s supremacy.
+In 2004 Bank of America wanted to buy FleetBoston Financial to consolidate power.

-FleetBoston traced its roots to 1784 as Providence Bank, making it one of America’s oldest banks.
+FleetBoston is one of America’s oldest banks, tracing its roots to 1784 as Providence Bank.
 The $47 billion sale brought together two storied institutions.

 For Bank of America, it solidified dominance along the Eastern Seaboard to match its West Coast stronghold.
-The blockbuster FleetBoston deal capped Bank of America’s years-long quest to create the nation’s first truly coast-to-coast retail bank franchise.
+The deal helped Bank of America become a coast-to-coast bank.

-By the mid-2000s, Bank of America reigned supreme as America’s largest bank thanks to serial mergers over 20 years.
+By the mid-2000s, Bank of America was now America’s largest bank thanks to all the acquisitions and mergers from the previous decades.

 But it lagged far behind rival issuers in the explosively lucrative consumer credit card sector.
 To rapidly expand card market share, in 2006 Bank of America paid $35 billion to acquire famed card innovator MBNA.